 GRA-151 Computer Graphics I 2 (1-3) S

+Prerequisites: None

+Corequisites: None

+This course intro duces the use of hardware and softwa are for production and des ion in

 This course introduces the use of hardware and software for production and design in graphic arts.
 Topics include graphical user interface and current industry uses such as design, layout, typography, illustration, and imaging for production.
 Upon completion, students should be able to understand and use the computer as a fundamental design and production tool.
 (1997 SU)